GNOME/gtk/demos/node-editor/node-format.md

 ### Textures

 Just like nodes, textures can be referenced by name.
-When definining the named texture, the name has to be placed in front of the URL.
+When defining a named texture, the name has to be placed in front of the URL.

 # Nodes